mjp0/cryptodoneright/README.md

 // -> tests/photo.jpg
 ```

-## LOOKING FOR MORE ADVANCED APIS?
+## LOOKING FOR MORE CUSTOMIZABLE APIS?
+CryptoDoneRight is meant to be so simple that you don't need to worry about messing up.
+This means that all configuration that can be pre-set based on best practices will be pre-set and not configurable by the user.

-If you are looking to build your own crypto functions you should jump straight to the source: https://github.com/jedisct1/libsodium.js
+If you want something more you should jump straight to libsodium that gives you the foundational tools: https://github.com/jedisct1/libsodium.js

 ## LICENSE
 MIT